 - Office buildings in downtown spaces

-These property types, however, did not thrive during the year 2020 and the first half of 2021, according to Real Capital Analytics, as a result of stay-at-home orders and for many businesses, closed doors, reduced capacity, or other limitations.
+These property types, however, did not thrive during 2020 and 2021.
+According to Real Capital Analytics, stay-at-home orders caused many businesses to close doors and reduce capacity.

 On the other hand, there were a handful of commercial properties that not only stayed above water but actually performed well throughout the pandemic.
 Today, investors are continuing to flock to:

-- Apartment buildings with desirable amenities (although rent declined at the start of the pandemic, it has been on a solid upward tick ever since, according to CoStar)
+- Multifamily buildings with desirable amenities (although rent declined at the start of the pandemic, it has been on a solid upward tick ever since, according to CoStar)

 - Industrial properties